satir-/GraphDB_basics/README.md

 Neo4j + Node.js - implementation of basic funcitons to work with GraphDB entities.

 Preconditions:
-* Neo4j test DB is installed, started and filled in with test data (e.g. movies and actors) See https://neo4j.com/developer/example-project/ - Data Setup
+* Neo4j test DB is installed, started and filled in with test data (e.g. movies and actors).
+See https://neo4j.com/developer/example-project/ - Data Setup

 Install: